- What is the difference between guidelines and policies?

 There are a lot of terms that seem interchangeable when discussing best business practices and management.
 For example, when you're talking about employee behavior and company rules, you'll hear terms like policies, guidelines, procedures, and standards.

 They may seem similar and interchangeable, but guidelines and policies are not the same thing, and neither are standards and procedures.

 It's especially important, at least for the purposes of this article, to understand the differences between guidelines and policies.
 Using the correct term can help avoid confusion and make sure everyone is on the same page.

-So what are the differences between policy and guidelines?
+So what are the differences between guidelines and policies?

 Understanding the difference between guidelines vs policies

 Most organizations have both guidelines and policies to help staff do their jobs effectively, but the two are very different.

 Simply put, guidelines are general recommendations; they're not mandatory or required.
 Employees who don't follow guidelines usually don't have anything happen to them, discipline-wise.